 Top 10 Car Insurance Companies in the Philippines

 The Insurance Commission regularly ranks insurance companies and makes such information available on its website.
-The best car insurance providers in the Philippines are based on criteria such as gross premiums written, net income, and paid-up capital, among others.
+The best car insurance providers are based on criteria such as net worth, gross premiums written, net income, and paid-up capital, among others.

-The list of the top 10 car insurance companies below is based on net worth and data from the Insurance Commission website (as of December 31, 2021).
+This list of the top 10 car insurance companies in the Philippines is based on net worth and data from the Insurance Commission (as of December 31, 2022).

 What to Look For When Choosing a Car Insurance Provider